Anadea/anadea_blog/content/posts/what-is-code-audit/index.md

 The key difference is that reviews are typically done by **fellow developers** during the development process.
 Code audits, on the other hand, can be done by **internal teams** or **external experts** and provide a more independent, in-depth analysis.

-Further, we will break down the code audit process, acting as external experts you can go to whenever you feel the need.
+Further, we will break down the source code auditing process from the perspective of external experts you can go to whenever you feel the need.

 {{< ctabutton url="https://anadea.info/contacts" >}}Talk to experts{{< /ctabutton >}}